Quantum Circuit Evolution on NISQ Devices: Experimental Evaluation

 \section{Experimental Evaluation}

-We evaluate the performance of the QNEAT algorithm on standard VQE problems both in simulations and on real devices.
-For that purpose, we briefly summarize the set of considered operation during mutation and outline our numerical approach.
-We then describe physical systems with increasing difficulty on which we will run the experiments to estimate the algorithm's general capabilities. \\
+We evaluate the performance of our QNEAT algorithm on standard VQE problems both in simulations and on actual quantum processors.
+For that purpose, we summarize the set of considered operations during mutation and outline our numerical approach.
+We then describe physical systems with increasing difficulty, representing our benchmark problems on which we conduct the experimental evaluation in order to estimate the algorithm's general capabilities.